microsoft/devicescript/README.md

 * `samples/` - sample Jacscript programs
 * `posix/` - implementation of Jacdac SDK HAL for grown-up POSIX-like operating systems (as opposed to embedded platforms)

 ## Usage

+You can just use the devcontainer to build.

+If you want to build locally, you need to [install emscripten](https://emscripten.org/docs/getting_started/downloads.html), as well node.js, GNU Make and C compiler.

 * start `jacdac devtools` (the npm version) and let is running
 * open this folder in VSCode; use "Reopen in Container" if needed